Incidental Harassment Authorization Renewals

 This page describes the details and conditions of the Inicidental Harassment Authorization renewal process under the Marine Mammal Protection Act.

-NOAA Fisheries has begun implementing an expedited process (approximately 60 days) whereby the agency may, on a case-by-case basis, issue a one-year Renewal IHA, following notice to the public and an additional 15-day public comment period, provided certain conditions are met and the activities covered by the proposed Renewal consist of either:
+NOAA Fisheries is now implementing an expedited process (approximately 60 days) whereby the agency may, on a case-by-case basis, issue a one-year Renewal IHA following notice to the public providing an additional 15-day public comment period, provided certain conditions are met and the activities covered by the proposed Renewal consist of either:

-- another year of identical, or nearly identical, activities as were covered by the initial IHA (or a subset of those activities) or
+- up to another year of identical, or nearly identical, activities as were covered by the initial IHA (or a subset of those activities) or

 - a subset of the activities covered by the initial IHA because the originally planned activities were not completed within the effective dates of the initial IHA and are planned for completion under the proposed Renewal.

 This expedited process is designed for application to simple, relatively low-impact projects with little to no uncertainty regarding the impacts of the activity on marine mammals, including type and amount of expected take.
 Please consult with NOAA Fisheries prior to submitting a request for a Renewal to ensure the activity qualifies, as the process to obtain authorization will take longer if a Renewal is not appropriate.